Flugelhorn: Variants

-Some modern flugelhorns feature a fourth valve that lowers the pitch by a perfect fourth (similar to the fourth valve on some euphoniums, tubas, and piccolo trumpets, or the trigger on trombones).
-This adds a useful low range that, coupled with the flugelhorn's dark sound, extends the instrument's abilities.
-Players can also use the fourth valve in place of the first and third valve combination (which is somewhat sharp).
+Some flugelhorns are built with a fourth valve that lowers the pitch by a perfect fourth, like the fourth valve often found on euphoniums, tubas, and piccolo trumpets.
+This adds a useful low range that, coupled with the flugelhorn's darker sound, extends the instrument's capabilities.
+At least one manufacturer makes a four-valve flugelhorn where the fourth valve is instead tuned to a quarter tone, enabling the playing of microtonality and other extended techniques.